PostHog/posthog.com/contents/careers/marketer.md

 We hire the best to tell us what to do.
 We'd expect to give you a healthy budget to achieve the above, and we're well-financed.
 A great candidate will be able to steer us as to what type of spend is appropriate, and will be happy doing the work whilst steering the ship.

 ## What you'll bring:
-* Ability to understand a developer's mindset - you might have been a developer in the past or you might have collaborated very closely with engineering teams
+* Ability to understand a developer's mindset - you might have been a developer in the past or you might have collaborated very closely with engineering teams, or you've worked in marketing at a developer-focussed company
 * Strong Marketing experience across digital (content, social) and brand
 * Strong background in writing content for a developer audience
 * Experience in early-stage, high-growth companies, or you might have been a founder yourself
-* Some paid experience a plus
+* Some paid marketing experience a plus
-* Ideally, you have experience in marketing in developer-focused companies
 * You've led marketing in some capacity before.
 You need not to have managed a huge team, but we do need someone that has demonstrably taken initiative before with a proven track record of success.
 The ideal candidate is comfortable leading, but wants to be the first person in at a hyper growth company.

 ## What we offer in return: